GSntna/blog/content/posts/thesis/get_properties.md

 | `land` |  -0.01 |   Virtually no effect per m² (used for other purposes?) |
 | `gated_community` |   -0.18 |    Possibly location-specific; may not raise price per m² on average |

-Another interesting finding is that `pool` appears to have no significative correlation with any other variable, which may suggest that it isn't consistenly valued across areas.
+Another interesting finding is that `pool` appears to have no significant correlation with any other variable, which may suggest that it isn't consistently valued across areas.

 #### Prices in the top 10 most offered neighborhoods